Wrongful Death Frequently Asked Questions

 - Deaths from violence.

 A. Possibly.
 Google Earth has some amazing new capabilities.
 One of them shows historical views of most places on earth at different time periods.
-Go to Google Earth at pull from the “View” Menu.
+Go to Google Earth at pull from the “View” menu.
 Underneath you will see a section called Historical Views.
 Go there, and you will find a sliding bar that you take you back in time to various dates when Google photographed the scene.
-In one recent case of mine, we used Google Earth historical views to show a road had been altered after the accident we represented the injured party on.
+In one recent case of mine, we used Google Earth's historical views to show a road had been altered after the accident we represented the injured party on.
 Note also that there is a Sun Function in the pulldown menu where you can see an approximate view of the scene lighting at various times of the day.
 Google Earth is a great resource to use as a starting point in finding historical views of a scene.
-Another place to start your search for historical views is with WhatWasThere.Top of Page Are police responsible if someone is killed because they initiated a high-speed chase?
+Another place to start your search for historical views is with WhatWasThere.Who is responsible if someone is killed in a high-speed chase initiated by the police?

 When a negligent or intentional act of another leads to the death of a child is an experience that no parent wants to experience.
 It can seem as though their entire world comes crashing down in an instant.
 California recognizes that a grieving parent has a right to file a wrongful death claim against the person that caused their child's death.